-- Engagement letter the objectives of the audit, our responsibilities in carrying out our audit, as well as management's responsibilities, are set out in the engagement letter and any subsequent amendment letters - Audit planning report as attached - Required inquiries professional standards require that during the planning of our audit we obtain your views on risk of fraud and other matters.
-We make similar inquiries to management as part of our planning process; responses to these will assist us in planning our overall audit strategy and audit approach accordingly - Management representation letter we will obtain from management certain representations at the completion of the annual audit.
-In accordance with professional standards, copies of the representation letter will be provided to the Administrative Services Committee - Audit findings report at the completion of our audit, we will provide a report to the Administrative Services Committee
+- Engagement letter the objectives of the audit, our responsibilities in carrying out our audit, as well as management's responsibilities, are set out in the engagement letter and any subsequent amendment letters. - Audit planning report as attached - Required inquiries professional standards require that during the planning of our audit we obtain your views on risk of fraud and other matters.
+We make similar inquiries to management as part of our planning process; responses to these will assist us in planning our overall audit strategy and audit approach accordingly - Management representation letter we will obtain from management certain representations at the completion of each interim reviews and the annual audit.
+In accordance with professional standards, copies of the representation letter will be provided to the Administrative Services Committee - Audit findings report at the completion of our audit, we will provide a report to the Administrative Services Committee - Annual independence letter at the completion of our audit, we will provide a letter to the Administrative Services Committee